wendlingd/Browse-InfoSeeking-PubMed/README.md

 of the MeSH tree; below that, some terms were included and others were not.
 Terms retrieving zero results are not included in the report.

+MeSH changes; you may want to update the csv file here to match the pages starting from https://www.ncbi.nlm.nih.gov/mesh/68009272.
+Most yearly updates are done in the fall; more info: https://www.nlm.nih.gov/bsd/policy/yep_background.html.

 ## Sample report output

 Number of studies by audience type.